aquariophilie/axolotl/README.md

 You will be asked to select the product (in this case `Confluence`) and the site where to install the app (e.g. `username.atlassian.net`)

+---

+If everything went as expected, you should find the app on your confluence site.

+Test it creating an empty document and inserting the app `/qrcode`

+> :warning: When you add the app in your confluence page you won't find it with the name specified after the `forge register` command.
+Instead look for the title in `manifest.yml`.
+In this case the app is called Axolotl QR Code

 ## About Atlassian Codegeist 2021

 Highlights from the [Codegeist 2021 Home Page](https://codegeist.devpost.com/):